Paddy Tomkins

 He was educated at Hastings Grammar School and King's College London where he took First Class Honours in History.
 In 2012 he attained the degree of Master of Arts in Classical Studies from the Open University.

 He attended the UK Cabinet Office Top Management Programme (TMP 58) in 2000.

-He was awarded the Queen's Police Medal for Distinguished Police Service in the Birthday Honours 2006.
+He was awarded the Queen's Police Medal, for distinguished police service, in the 2006 Birthday Honours.

 He is a company director and lives in West Sussex.
 He is widowed and has two adult children.